 You will need a car to stay at the Olive House.
 There is public transportation on the island but the walk up from the main road to the house is steep and not recommended with very young children.

 We can help!
 CB!
 Vacation Consultants specialize in helping families book travel to top destinations around the world.
 Our expert consultants do everything from recommending and booking accommodations (including a qualified options not featured on Ciao Bambino) to developing comprehensive multi-stop itineraries that include activities and vetted guides.
-For more information and to request assistance, go to the CB!
-Vacation Consultants page.
+For more information and to request assistance, go to our Connect with a Travel Advisor page.